Emergency medical personnel in the United Kingdom: Paramedics

 In some parts of the country, paramedics and EMTs are able to bypass accident and emergency departments for specialist units for patients having a stroke.
-Currently the FAST-Test is used to determine a patient's suitability to be transported directly to a specialist unit.
+Currently the FAST test is used to determine a patient's suitability to be transported directly to a specialist unit.
 On admission to the specialist hospital the patient should rapidly receive a CT scan of their head, to guide treatment.

 Advanced paramedics

-Advanced paramedics typically hold an Masters Level degree in Paramedic Science or Advanced Practice, many are non-medical prescribers and can deliver care in a pre-hospital environment that has traditionally only been performed by doctors.
+Advanced paramedics typically hold a master's level degree in Paramedic Science or Advanced Practice, many are non-medical prescribers and can deliver care in a pre-hospital environment that has traditionally only been performed by doctors.

 Procedures carried out by advanced paramedics can include: